cuvva/jobs/engineer-systems.md

 psychology, cool hardware integrations and automated emergency/crash detection, then [we should talk](mailto:jobs@cuvva.co).

-Cuvva is seed funded (&pound;500k to date), and has recently completed the Barclays/Techstars fintech accelerator.
-We are currently fundraising with a view to scaling the business quickly over the next 12-18 months.
-We're a team of eight full and part-time people, and we're hiring!
+Cuvva is seed funded (&pound;2.1m to date), and is a Techstars alum.
+We're a team of 13, and we're hiring!

 ## The Job